We talk to Edyta Goryszewska-Szumska about the importance of data-driven HR, people analytics, and a wish list for today’s HR leaders.

 We leaders – and I’m no exception – often make decisions based on our experience and “gut feeling.”
 That’s not because we don’t want to back up our findings with data, but because we lack the essential metrics.
-I believe that if we learned to be more efficient with data, we would improve the position of HR in many companies.
+I believe that if we learned to be more efficient with data and execute data-driven HR, we would improve the position of HR in many companies.

 I would love to be able to say to another manager: “Listen, it may not seem like it, but the data shows that your decisions are ineffective and are costing you money.”Edyta Goryszewska-Szumska